Accenture/mercury/guides/APPENDIX-I.md

 # HTTP and websocket port assignment

-If `rest.automation=true` and `rest.server.port or server.port` are configured, the system will start a light weight non-blocking HTTP server.
+If `rest.automation=true` and `rest.server.port or server.port` are configured, the system will start a lightweight non-blocking HTTP server.
 If `rest.server.port` is not available, it will fall back to `server.port`.

 If `rest.automation=false` and you have a websocket server endpoint annotated as `WebsocketService`, the system will start a non-blocking Websocket server with a minimalist HTTP server that provides actuator services.